On a tip from Pat, at seven thirty this evening, Alan and I pile into a pulmonia and tell the driver – “Dolphina’s por favor …”

 Seeing another crowd, we walk towards a tall rock by the ocean’s edge and watch a young man walking on top of a fence railing around the rock’s top.
 He holds a lit torch in one extended arm and gestures towards the moon.
 Waves crash below him in a narrow dark deep channel between the rock he stands on and another close by.
 His white T shirt stands out against a black night sky.

-While he promotes, another tiny diver ascends stairs to the top of the rock, takes the torch from the man already there and lights another for his left hand.
-He walks on the fence railing using both torches as sparklers.
-Then, he creeps to the edge of the railing, balances himself, and jumps out into space, holding his two arms out with a burning torch in each hand.
+While he promotes, another tiny diver ascends stairs to the top of the rock, takes the single torch from the man already there and lights another for his left hand.
+He walks on the fence railing around the rock’s circumference, using both torches as sparklers.
+Then, he creeps to the edge of a fence railing, balances himself, and jumps out into space, holding his two arms out with a burning torch in each hand.

 True to his word, our taxi driver is waiting for us.